Mitchuu/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a program that prints _putchar
+# 0x02.
+C - Functions, nested loops#
-Write a program that prints _putchar
+0. _putchar  - Write a program that prints _putchar, followed by a new line putchar